BettercareHealth/bettercare/nc/nc-1.md

 ### 1-10 How should you stimulate respiration immediately after birth?

 Immediately after birth all infants must be thoroughly dried in a warm towel and then placed in a second warm, dry towel before they are clinically assessed.
 This prevents rapid heat loss due to evaporation, even in a warm room.
 Dry the infant’s head, body, arms and legs and wipe any blood or maternal faeces off the face,Handling and rubbing the newborn infant with a dry towel is usually all that is needed to stimulate the onset of breathing.
 Most infants can be dried on the mother’s abdomen.
 There is no need to smack newborn infants to get them to breathe.
 Never shake an infant.
-If the infant does not cry or breathe well in response to drying and stimulation, the umbilical cord must be cut and clamped immediately and the infant must be moved to the resuscitation area.
+If&nbsp;the infant does not cry or breathe well in response to drying and stimulation, the umbilical cord must be cut and clamped immediately and the infant must be moved to the resuscitation area.

 > Dry to stimulate breathing in all infants immediately after delivery.